Entropic Inflation: Discussion

 \section{Discussion}

-The inclusion of the first order correction to the semi-classical horizon entropy provides a natural source of inflation - accelerating rate of expansion in the early universe.
-This is independent of our coefficients for the late time acceleration parameterizing entropic terms introduced \cite{EFS1} to replace dark energy for late time acceleration, The physics idea of an entropic force causation is the same; the difference between the inflationary era and the late-time acceleration lies in that inflation comes from the first order correction term to the entropy and the late time acceleration comes from the semi-classical terms.
+The inclusion of the first order correction to the semi-classical horizon entropy provides a natural source of inflation - accelerated expansion of the early universe.
+This is independent of our coefficients for the late time acceleration parameterizing entropic terms introduced in \cite{EFS1} to replace dark energy for late time acceleration.

+The physical mechanism of an entropic force causation is the same; the difference between the inflationary era and the late-time acceleration lies in that inflation comes from the first order correction term to the entropy and the late time acceleration comes from the semi-classical terms.
 The relative sizes of terms in the Friedmann-Lema\^{i}tre equation are due to the different sizes for the cosmic scale factor and expansion rates.
-This approach provides a physical understanding of inflation, which was lacking in quantum field theory, and provides, hopefully, a fruitful new perspective.
+This approach provides a hopefully fruitful physical understanding of inflation, which was lacking in quantum field theory.
 For example we have a constraint on the relationship between the effective number of degrees of freedom of the structures of space-time and the particles and fields that emerge.

-Surprisingly we see that string theories could lead to inflation in those circumstances .
+This entropic viewpoint will hopefully shed light on questions that are challenging in a quantum field theoretic inflaton approach, such as exit from inflation and reheating.
+Surprisingly we see that string theories could lead to inflation in those circumstances.
 Observations and future efforts will lead us to better understanding of these phenomena.

 Here inflation, like the late-time accelerated expansion, is based on the entropic force concept.
-Instead of the inflaton, or dark energy, we have the holographic principle and entropy which combine to Dark Entropic Geometry as the source of the accelerating phases of the universe.
+Instead of the inflaton, or dark energy, we have the holographic principle and entropy which combine to dark entropic geometry as the source of the accelerating phases of the universe.